Mohamed-Nabil24/Capstone_Case_Study/README.md

 # Cyclistic Customer Segmentation Analysis 🚲

 ## Objective:
-- I am a junior data analyst working on the marketing analyst team at Cyclistic, a fictional bike-share company in Chicago.
+- I am a junior data analyst working on the marketing analysis team at Cyclistic, a fictional bike-share company in Chicago.
 - The director of marketing believes the company’s future success depends on maximizing the number of annual memberships.